I can’t think of another grill brand that has appeared virtually out of nowhere and gained so much attention as fast as Z Grills.

 A sensor keeps track of the temperature and works with the digital controls to maintain the temperature you set by controlling the flow of pellets and airflow.

 This design allows you to load up your hopper, set the temperature and effectively ‘set it and forget it’.

 While they are often called “pellet grills”, I really think of them as smokers or ovens since they specialize in maintaining steady temperatures over long hours.

 Pellet Grills are great for people who don’t want the hassle or mess of cooking with charcoal but want more smoke flavor and convenience than gas or electric smokers can provide.

 We have a more detailed guide which includes our favorite pellet grills for every budget here.

 The Z Grills Lineup

-Z Grills currently sell two main models of pellet grill in a few different configurations.
+Z Grills currently sell four main models of pellet grill in a few different configurations.